chromice/ae/documentation/index.md

 $file = ae::path('path/to/some_file.php')->file();
 ```

-Using these shortcuts you can create a file or make a directory for a non-existant path:
+Using these shortcuts you can create a file or make a directory for a non-existent path:

 ```php
 $path = ae::path('uploads/');